10 hours | 10 CEs

-This self-paced training program on Ethics in Forensic Psychological Practice is presented by Dr. Randy Otto.
+This On Demand professional training program on Ethics in Forensic Psychological Practice is presented by Randy Otto, PhD, ABPP.

-Describe conditions under which multiple roles are permitted, prohibited and discouraged
+Describe conditions under which multiple roles/relationships are permitted, prohibited, and discouraged

 Describe the circumstances in which consent must or need not be obtained from forensic examinees

 Describe and employ strategies when asked to record, or allow a third party to observe a forensic evaluation

 Describe the circumstances/conditions under which psychologists are permitted to offer opinions about persons not examined

 Distinguish between privacy, confidentiality, and privilege as applied to forensic evaluation and treatment contexts, and describe how each impacts what information is included in one’s records and testimony